-Are you in love with hot beverages but are worried about the cost of boiling water in your kettle?
+Are you in love with hot beverages but are worried about the cost of boiling your kettle?

 You’re not alone!
-In fact, this is a very common concern among tea lovers and other people that prefer using this method over microwaves or regular pots.
+In fact, paying high electricity bills for boiling a kettle is a common concern among tea lovers and other people who prefer using kettles over microwaves or regular pots.

-Kettles are nothing new, and while they have become more technological with the passing of time, they’re still designed to fulfill a single purpose – heat up water to a boiling point.
-However, while their user hasn’t changed much, the cost of utilities has, and for the worse, unfortunately.
+Kettles are nothing new, and while they’ve become more technologically advanced with time, they’re still designed to fulfill a single purpose – heat water to a boiling point.

 The Calculator